 If you buy an item, but change your mind and the seller refused to take the item back, then you can file a claim for return protection.
 As you’ll see in the chart below, return protection is far less common than purchase protection or extended warranties.

 I find it interesting that Chase and Amex offer return protection only on their most expensive cards while Synchrony offers return protection on their fee-free Rakuten Visa.

 If you buy an item and the price for that item drops shortly afterwards, price protection offers a way to get back the difference.
 Unfortunately, very few credit cards offer price protection.
-I included the Synchrony Rakuten Visa in the table below primarily because it is one of the few popular cards on the market that offers all four types of purchase protections.

 Retail Purchase Protections

 At the time of this writing, I’ve only included a few popular cards from each major issuer (Amex, Capital One, Chase, Citi) in the chart below.
 However, I intend to soon add more, so please check back!

 *Note that the Citi Costco cards will no longer offer extended warranty protection effective 1/22/23